mer-hybris/hadk.sailfishos.org/overview.rst

 * Mer Platform SDK with

- * Architecture specific 'target' (typically a rootfs with non-x86 headers/libs)
+ * device specific 'target' (typically a rootfs with non-x86 headers/libs including device specific headers)

 * Android build chroot (a minimal Ubuntu chroot required to build the Android src)

 During the HA development you'll typically have one window where you build/hack on Android code and another where you assemble the Mer glue packages.

+In these docs we use the `$MER_ROOT` environment variable to point to the base of the SDK storage/build area.
+Typically this is set to some area with lots of space so something like: `export MER_ROOT=/srv/mer` or `export MER_ROOT=$HOME/mer`

 The approach is to build the following components in the Android build chroot: